AEP-0132 Linter Rules

 List methods: Unknown fields (Request)

-Section titled “List methods: Unknown fields (Request)”This rule enforces that all List
+Section titled “List methods: Unknown fields (Request)”This rule enforces that all List standard methods do not have unexpected

 fields, as mandated in AEP-132.